jbahemia/Caris-Tools/README.md

 ## `extract_subarea_(CSAR_WKT).bat`

 This will use a boundary exported as Well Known Text (WKT) from Caris and clip a csar by it.
+You can define Specific files or a folder.

 Note it refers to geodesy in the WKT file to function so you cannot use a shape file.